How to Use a Sauna at the Gym: Benefits & Etiquette Tips

 Follow Time Limits

-It’s essential to follow time limits when using a sauna, as staying too long can be harmful to your health.
+• Staying too long in the sauna can hurt your health: It’s essential to follow time limits when using a sauna, as staying too long can be harmful to your health.
+The general guideline is to stay in for 15–20 minutes at a time, depending on how your body feels.

-Always listen to your body—if you start feeling dizzy, it’s time to leave.
-Keeping track of time can help you avoid overdoing it, so use a timer or keep an eye on the clock.
+• Use a timer so you don’t lose track of time: Keeping track of time can help you avoid overdoing it, so use a timer or keep an eye on the clock.

 Wear Proper Attire